Robert Insall: Other activities

 Insall is a frequent commentator on issues related to science policy, reproducibility, and science publishing.
 He was chosen by secondary school students as the best communicator in the 2012 I'm a Scientist, Get me out of here! competition for cancer researchers.

 Family

 Insall's father, Donald Insall, is a noted architect.
-His wife, Laura Machesky, FRSE, FMedSci is Director of the Institute of Cancer Sciences at the University of Glasgow.
+His wife, Laura Machesky, FRSE, FMedSci is the Dunn Professor of Biochemistry at the University of Cambridge.
 The two researchers frequently collaborate.